-- 106. At the November 22, 2011, hearing, Dr. Mikovits was not present as she was in jail and while her attorney was clear that he could not speak for her until he met her, there was an in chambers "agreement" struck.
-She was ordered to return seven categories of documents. - 107.
-On that same evening at about 7:00pm, Dr. Mikovits was released from custody in Ventura County California. - denied the opportunity to a reporter by the name of Jon Cohen from Science Magazine, to attain a mug shot or photograph of Dr. Mikovits.
+- 112. At the November 22, 2011, hearing, Dr. Mikovits was not present as she was in jail and while her attorney was clear that he could not speak for her until he met her, there was an in chambers "agreement" struck.
+She was ordered to return seven categories of documents. - 113.
+On that same evening at about 7:00pm, Dr. Mikovits was released from custody in Ventura County California. - 114.
+At that time the judge in Ventura County who ordered her release on bail denied the opportunity to a reporter by the name of Jon Cohen from Science Magazine, to attain a mug shot or photograph of Dr. Mikovits.
 Cohen argued that a message needed to be sent to scientists so this doesn't happen again and urged the judge to allow him access to the mug shot so he could publish it in Science.
-This request was denied if for no other reason than the fact that there was no mug shot because Dr. Mikovits was never charged, never photographed, not fingerprinted and never properly processed before going into the jail cell for five days. - 109.
+This request was denied if for no other reason than the fact that there was no mug shot because Dr. Mikovits was never charged with an actual crime, never photographed, and never properly processed before going into the jail cell for five days. - 115.
 The civil case charade continued for some time.
-After some motion practice over the next month, on December 15, 2011, there was an order entered by the court denying Dr. Mikovits' emergency motion to stay and for reconsideration. - 110.
+After some motion practice over the next month, on December 15, 2011, there was an order entered by the court denying Dr. Mikovits' emergency motion to stay and for reconsideration. - 116.
 Hearing on the show cause order occurred on December 19, 2011.
 At that hearing, her attorney, Mr. Freeman, told the court that any and all of the apparent missteps and misdeeds of the client were done on his advice.
 In addition, Dr. Mikovits refused to give up her personal Gmail as it would have put thousands of study participants at risk for confidentiality issues impacting bias, losing jobs and/or insurance.